University of Illinois System

 V. Statement of Policy

 VI.
-Identification and Review of Organizational Conflicts
+Identifying and Addressing Organizational Conflicts

-2. Unit Executive Officers (UEOs) are responsible for reviewing and approving proposals for sponsored projects, applications for human subjects research, and agreements for business transactions.UEOs also review annual Reports of Non-University Activities (RNUAs) completed by academic staff in accordance with the Policy on Conflicts of Commitment and Interest.
+2. Unit Executive Officers (UEOs) are responsible for reviewing and approving proposals for sponsored projects, applications for human subjects research, and agreements for business transactions. .

 3. Each sponsored programs office identifies research projects that involve the use of University intellectual property and works closely with the respective Office of Technology Management (OTM) to manage the intellectual property.

-4. The respective OTM coordinates University interactions with companies commercializing University-owned technologies.The OTM maintains a list of startup companies owned in whole or in part by a University employee, typically the inventor of the technology.The OTM routinely shares this list of startup companies with the University’s Conflicts of Interest Office.The OTM also reviews sponsored research agreements that involve the use of University technology.
+4. The respective OTM coordinates University interactions with companies commercializing University-owned technologies.
+The office of the Responsible Official and OTM routinely share a list of startup companies.
+The OTM also reviews sponsored research agreements that involve the use of University technology.

-6. University investments are public information and are held in highly diversified portfolios and reported monthly to the Board of Trustees.
+6. University investments are public information and are held in highly diversified portfolios and reported regularly to the Board of Trustees.
 The potential for Organizational Conflicts is essentially eliminated through use of external investment managers.
 The University further relies on the separation between its investment decisions and research activity to effectively manage any Organizational Conflicts in the research context.

-9. The University COI Officer will review a Significant Financial Interest in consultation with the appropriate UEOs, legal counsel, and the Chair of the Conflict Review Committee to determine if it is reasonably related to University research and, therefore, constitutes an Organizational Conflict.All Organizational Conflicts must be either managed or eliminated.
+9. The university Conflicts of Interest Officer will review a Significant Financial Interest in consultation with the appropriate UEOs, legal counsel, and the Chair of the university’s Conflict Review Committee to determine if it is reasonably related to University research and, therefore, constitutes an Organizational Conflict.
+All Organizational Conflicts must be either managed or eliminated.

 10. When the Organizational Conflict involves University officers, the management plan will be referred to the University of Illinois Board of Trustees committee on Governance, Personnel, and Ethics for final approval.